 Bar-El and Lilo were introduced in Grant Morrison and Frank Quitely’s All-Star Superman.
 While Superman was off-planet, the duo quickly took control of Earth with advanced Kryptonian technology.

-Bar-El and Lilo were Krypton’s first astronauts who found themselves lost and drifting in space for decades before eventually finding their way to Earth.
+Bar-El and Lilo were Krypton’s first astronauts who were lost and drifting in space for decades before finding their way to Earth.

 7) The Bottled Population Of Kandor